Solve ‘Oversized’ OST File issues in Outlook using Manual Tricks

 provide the saving path for the PST files

-8. The saving process will get started and completed soon.
+8. The saving process will start and finish soon.

-Hence, it is quite easy to deal with over-sized or corrupted OST files with this converter tool.
+Hence, dealing with oversized or corrupted OST files with this converter tool is quite easy.

 Summary

-Outlook and Exchange users suffer from many issues, including data accessibility and synchronization due to an over-sized OST file.
-The blog suggests some DIY solutions like Disabling Add-ins, Archiving OST file, Compressing OST file, etc. For dealing with over-sized OST files, reliable OST to PST Converter software is explained too.
+Outlook and Exchange users suffer from issues, including data accessibility and synchronization, due to an oversized OST file.
+The blog suggests filtered practical DIY solutions like disabling add-ins, archiving OST files, compressing OST files, etc. For dealing with over-sized OST files, reliable OST to PST Converter software is recommended.

 Proposed by Mr. Simon_Wu Microsoft contingent staff, Moderator